CVS Health logo

 Threat of New Entry

-MEDIUM: High capital requirements but Amazon and tech giants entering with significant resources
+MEDIUM: High capital requirements and regulations limit entry but tech giants like Amazon pose significant disruption risk

 Supplier Power

-MEDIUM: Pharmaceutical manufacturers have pricing power but CVS PBM scale provides negotiating leverage
+MEDIUM: Pharmaceutical manufacturers have pricing power but CVS scale provides negotiating leverage with volume commitments

 Buyer Power

-HIGH: Large employers and government payers demand lower costs while consumers increasingly price-sensitive
+HIGH: Large employers and government payers demand lower costs and better outcomes, pressuring margins across all segments

 Threat of Substitution